About the Author(s)

 Clinical course

-While awaiting results, the patient received minimal mechanical ventilation via his tracheostomy but could not be weaned off the ventilator.
+While awaiting results, the patient received minimal mechanical ventilation via his tracheostomy but could not wean off the ventilator.
 His parents refused percutaneous endoscopy gastrostomy (PEG) feeding, and so he retained a nasogastric tube.
 He received daily speech, occupational and physiotherapy with no clinical improvement.
 Palliative care was actively involved.

-Spinal radiation was expedited, which entailed transferring him to a unit that had the capacity to deliver radiation and mechanical ventilation simultaneously.
-He received 1.8 Gy × 28 fractions (total dose 50.4 Gy) to the tumour bed using IMRT.
+Spinal radiation was expedited, which entailed transferring him to a unit that had the capacity to delivery radiation and mechanical ventilation simultaneously.
+He received 1.8 Gy × 28 fractions (total dose 50.4Gy) to the tumour bed using IMRT.
+During this time, he was able to successfully wean off mechanical ventilation.
+Although he retained his nasogastric tube, his swallow and speech continued to improve.

 FIGURE 5: Magnetic resonance imaging of the brain.
 The white arrows demonstrate the abnormal hyperintense FLAIR signal of the leptomeninges around the pons, midbrain and lining of the 4th ventricle.